Symmetry indicators and anomalous surface states of topological crystalline insulators: Bulk-surface correspondence

 By a similar analysis, one can map out the surface-state ambiguity of $X_{\rm BS}^{\rm (s)}$ for any space group.
 We perform this study for the key space groups listed in Table \ref{tab:XBS}, and the results are tabulated in Table \ref{tab:XBS_BS}.
 In particular, by identifying the surface signature of the minimal DSTI in any SG, we see explicitly that a $X_{\rm BS}^{\rm (s)}$-nontrivial phase is either a strong TI or a sTCI.
 Together with the conventional indices we identified for the weak factors, this proves that all $X_{\rm BS}$-nontrivial phases possess anomalous surface states.

-In closing, we make two remarks regarding the generality of the present analysis, which relies on the Dirac model Eq.\ \eqref{eq:DiracH}.
-First, in the above we have restricted our attention to symmetry representations of the form $ u_g =\eta_g v_g$.
+Finally, we comment on the generality of the present analysis, which relies on the Dirac model Eq.\ \eqref{eq:DiracH}.
+In the above, we have restricted our attention to symmetry representations of the form $ u_g =\eta_g v_g$.
 This does not represent the general case, since, for instance, the valence bands at a TRIM could furnish 4D irreps \cite{Bradley}.
-Alternatively, certain symmetry representations lead to surface Dirac cones dispersing as $\sim k^3$ \cite{Fang17}, and therefore also fall outside of the Dirac description.
+Alternatively, certain symmetry representations lead to surface Dirac cones dispersing as $\sim k^3$ \cite{Fang17}, and therefore also falling outside of the Dirac description.
 Strictly speaking, the Dirac Hamiltonian approach does not immediately inform the surface properties of such strong TIs.
-However, from the analysis discussed in Appendix \ref{app:XBSRep}, we found that, for any class in the strong factor $X_{\rm BS}^{\rm s}$, one can choose a representative whose symmetry representations agree with some atomic insulator everywhere in the Brillouin zone, except for the exchange of some irreps of the form $\eta_g v_g$ at $\Gamma$, i.e., it can be viewed as a stack of strong TIs satisfying the simplifying assumptions adopted in the present analysis.
+However, from the analysis discussed in Appendix \ref{app:XBSRep}, we found that, for any class in the strong factor $X_{\rm BS}^{\rm (s)}$, one can choose a representative whose symmetry representations agree with some atomic insulator everywhere in the Brillouin zone, except for the exchange of some irreps of the form $\eta_g v_g$ at $\Gamma$, i.e., it can be viewed as a stack of strong TIs satisfying the simplifying assumptions adopted in the present analysis.
 In view of this, it is likely that our results are sufficient for establishing the essential connection between the $X_{\rm BS}^{\rm (s)}$ diagnosis and the (stable) surface signatures of DSTIs, but we will leave a more elaborated justification of this completeness conjecture to future works.

-Second, we note that our approach can also be adapted for the study of weak phases upon relaxing the band inversion momentum from $\Gamma$ to a general TRIM.
-For instance, a weak TI can be built by superposing two strong TIs whose surface Dirac cones respectively originate from, say, $(k_x,k_y,k_z) = (0,0,0)$ and $(0,0,\pi)$, which gives rise to the symmetry representation and surface states described in Sec.\ \ref{Sec:Surface}.
-We anticipate that a general analysis on these weak phases can be done upon the inclusion of such additional ``valley'' index on the surface Dirac cones.
-However, since the surface states associated with the weak phases can be readily understood from a limit of decoupled 2D systems \cite{Molenkamp, Wang16, Ezawa16, Varjas15, Varjas17}, we refrain from performing this additional analysis.